ampproject/amphtml/extensions/amp-subscriptions/amp-subscriptions.md

   </tr>
 </table>

-Here’s an example of the URL extended with Reader ID, Canonical URL, Referrer information and random cachebuster:
+Below is an example of the URL extended with Reader ID, Canonical URL, Referrer information and random cache-buster:

 ```http
 https://pub.com/amp-authorization?